bobbycomet/Conky-Studio/README.md

 3. Connect them
 4. Enable live preview

-That is a real Conky widget—not a mockup.
+That is a real Conky widget, not a mockup.

 [Creating your first widget](https://www.youtube.com/watch?v=BhB6O_jakxo)